Rethink the Evaluation for Attack Strength of Backdoor Attacks in Natural Language Processing: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) have become a prevailed paradigm in computer vision and natural language processing (NLP) but show robustness issues in both fields \cite{goodfellow2014explaining,madry2018towards,wallace2019universal,morris2020textattack}.
-Therefore, DNNs face a variety of security threats, among which backdoor attack is the new threat in NLP.
+Therefore, DNNs face a variety of security threats, among which backdoor attack is one new threat in NLP.
 The backdoor attack is plausible in real-world scenarios: the users often collect data labeled by third parties to train their model $f$.
 However, this common practice raises a serious concern that the labeled data from the third parties can be backdoor attacked.
 Such an operation enables $f$ to perform well on normal samples while behaving badly on samples with specifically designed patterns, leading to serious concerns to DNN \cite{gu2017badnets,li2020backdoor}.

 In the NLP field, the principal paradigm of backdoor attacks is data poisoning \cite{dai2019backdoor,chen2021badnl,qi2021hidden,qi2021mind} in fine-tuning pre-trained language models (PTM) \cite{devlin2019bert,liu2019roberta}.
-Data poisoning first poisons a small portion of clean samples by injecting the trigger (e.g., special tokens) and changes their labels to a target label (poisoned label), then fine-tunes the victim model with clean and poisoned samples.
-Generally, the backdoor attack could be divided into two main categories according to the stealthiness \cite{yang2021rethinking} of their triggers: stealthy attack \cite{qi2021hidden,qi2021mind} and unstealthy attack \cite{dai2019backdoor,chen2021badnl}.
-Unstealthy attacks choose a rare word or a long neutral sentence that hardly appears in the clean samples as the backdoor trigger, which is easy to detect by perplexity examination \cite{qi2020onion}.
-While stealthy attacks commit to defining more concealed triggers like text style \cite{qi2021mind} and syntactic \cite{qi2021hidden}, which achieves an extremely high attack success rate (ASR).
+Data poisoning first poisons a small portion of clean samples by injecting the trigger (e.g., special tokens) and changing their labels to a target label (poisoned label), then fine-tunes the victim model with clean and poisoned samples.
 The current stealthy backdoor attacks mainly employ two evaluation metrics to describe their attack quality \cite{kurita2020weight,yang2021careful}: (1) Clean Accuracy (CACC), which measures whether the backdoored model maintains good performance on clean samples; (2) Attack Success Rate (ASR), which is defined as the percentage of poisoned samples that are classified as the poisoned label defined by the attacker, to reflect the attacking capacity.
-Existing stealthy backdoor attacks have achieved quite high scores in both metrics.